yanntrividic/padatrad/README.md

 The text in the `infoText` field is displayed in the pop-up window that appears when a user clicks the `Info` button in the sidebar.
 The `extraUrlLabel` and `extraUrl` fields allow you to add a button of your choice to the sidebar.

-> **Warning:** If you want to protect your configuration from possible external interference, you'll need to add a password (for example, using `.htaccess` and `.htpasswd` files).
-Alternatively, you can simply rename the `index.php` file to a difficult-to-guess name, and then the configuration menu will be accessible as follows: `https://example.com/path/to/padatrad/config/difficulttoguessname.php`.
-In order to keep using the `Configuration` button, you have to update the name of the file in the configuration menu.
+> **Tip:** If you want to protect your configuration from possible external interference, you'll need to rename the `index.php` file to a difficult-to-guess name, and then the configuration menu will be accessible as follows: `https://example.com/path/to/padatrad/config/difficulttoguessname.php`.

 ### Providing information for your pads